Frequently Asked Questions

 How long is my certification effective?

-For IRB purposes, certification is good for three years for Emory and VA personnel.
+For IRB purposes, and for the NIH's GCP requirement, certification is good for three years for Emory and VA personnel.
 CITI offers refresher courses for recertification.

 What if I have a CITI account through another institution, and want to certify for Emory (or vice-versa)?